 Bosutinib (Bosulif®) is another TKI that targets the BCR-ABL protein.
 At this time, this drug is only approved by the US Food and Drug Administration to treat patients after they have been treated with another TKI.

 Common side effects are usually mild and include diarrhea, nausea, vomiting, abdominal pain, rash, fever, fatigue, and low blood cell counts (including low platelet counts, low red blood cell counts, and low white blood cell counts).
 Less often, this drug can also cause problems with fluid retention, liver damage, and severe allergic reaction.
 Your doctor will check your blood test results regularly to watch for problems with your liver and low blood counts.

 Ponatinib (Iclusig®) is a new TKI targeting the BCR-ABL protein.
 Because of risks of some serious side effects, this drug is only used to treat patients with CML if all of the other TKIs don’t work or if their leukemia cells have a certain gene change called the T315I mutation.
-This mutation (gene change) occurs in the leukemia cells of some CML patients who are treated with a TKI.
-This mutation keeps other TKIs from working.
+This mutation (gene change) occurs in the leukemia cells of some CML patients who are treated with a TKI, and it prevents other TKIs from working.
 Ponatinib is the first TKI to work against CML cells that have this mutation.

 This drug is a pill taken once a day.

 Last Medical Review: 02/24/2015